 When you have a complete inventory of what’s available, it’s time to focus on what’s important.
 Chances are, your life is cluttered with images that are low-quality, unflattering or lacking any memory of their significance.
 Pick the very best photos from your collections and start giving them context.
 This means “tagging” them with words and names that mean something to you.

 Tags can be used in variety of ways.
 Collect major themes into directories/folders on your computer’s hard drive.
 These could be named something like “birthdays” or it could simply be organized by year.
 Tagging also extends to the names of the files.
 The point is to make them searchable for the concepts that are important to you.
 If you take a photo, and never see it again, does it really exist?

 Diversified Digital Systems

 Pick a good photo management application.
 Most now have the ability to automatically recognize and categorize faces.
-Something free, open source and cross-platform like Google’s Picasa may be the best way to start.
+Something established an relatively cheap, like Adobe Lightroom may be the best way to start.
 Your local library likely sometimes offers free classes in digital photography and photo cataloging programs, so be sure to take advantage of those opportunities.
-Many of these programs can upload to online photo sharing sites like Flickr as well, so take advantage of that secondary backup option!
+Many of these programs can upload to online photo sharing sites like Google Photos or Flickr as well, so take advantage of that secondary backup option!